-Improper installation, adjustment, alteration, service or maintenance can cause personal injury, loss of life, or damage to property.

-Installation and service must be performed by a licensed professional installer (or equivalent) or a service agency.
+Improper installation, adjustment, alteration, service or maintenance can cause property damage, personal injury or loss of life.
+Installation and service must be performed by a licensed professional HVAC installer or equivalent, service agency, or the gas supplier.

 The Clean Air Act of 1990 bans the intentional venting of refrigerant (CFCs, HCFCs and HFCs) as of July 1, 1992.
 Approved methods of recovery, recycling or reclaiming must be followed.
 Fines and/or incarceration may be levied for noncompliance.